Medmark Treatment Centers Fresno is an addiction treatment center located at 1310 M Street in the 93721 zip code in Fresno, CA.

 Type of Alcohol Use Disorder Treatment:

-- Does not treat alcohol use disorder
+- Does not provide alcohol rehab

 Type Of Treatment: